TracyOakley/reading-notes/102/class3notes.md

 To explain Git, we have to first explain various aspects of Version Control.

-Distributed Version Control System overcomes the lack of cooperation with local version control and single point of failure with centralized Version Control.
+Distributed Version Control System

++ Overcomes the lack of cooperation with local version control
++ single point of failure with centralized Version Control.

 Git is a DVCS that stores data in a file system made up of snapshots.
-Each time you save it is a "Commit." commit — Git creates a snapshot of the file and stores a reference to it.
+ Each time you save it is a "Commit."

+commit — Git creates a snapshot of the file and stores a reference to it.
 If the file has not changed, Git only stores a reference to the already-stored identical version of it.

 Local Operations
-Git mostly relies on local operations because most necessary information can be found in local resources.
++ Git mostly relies on local operations because most necessary information can be found in local resources.
-This allows for process expediency because a project’s history resides on the local disk, eliminating the need to fetch history information from the server, and allowing one to continue work on a project even when not online or on a VPN.
++ This allows for process expediency because a project’s history resides on the local disk, eliminating the need to fetch history information from the server, and allowing one to continue work on a project even when not online or on a VPN.

 Tracking Changes